-We do it just about every night, some are better at it and can do it for longer than others...
-No, not that… sleep!
 For those who want to slim down, an activity that involves lying down should be one of the things you prioritize during your quest to drop pounds.
-Indeed, sleep and weight loss goes together like peanut butter and jelly.

-With the popularity of scrolling through TikTok and Instagram near bedtime, catching up on work emails and projects after putting the kids to bed, or sprawling on the couch for a Netflix binge, the percentage of Americans getting enough quality sleep likely continues to decline.
+With the popularity of scrolling through TikTok and Instagram near bedtime, catching up on work emails and projects after putting the kids to bed, or sprawling on the couch for a Netflix binge, the percentage of Americans getting enough quality sleep likely will continue to decline.

 Trading enough-for-you quality sleep for other “productive” and intentionally unproductive activities can not only make you cranky and fatigued the next day, but can also impact your waistline.